-Yes, MAPH students may take any course open to all first-year graduate students.
-Many MAPH students choose to concentrate in one discipline.
-Some choose to take courses in several disciplines, in the Social Sciences Division, or the Law, Divinity, or Business schools because their research demands work in many areas.
+MAPH students may take any course open to all first-year graduate students, and may gain consent to attend P.h.D. seminars in the Winter and Spring quarters.
+Many MAPH students choose to concentrate their courses in one discipline, but many others choose to take courses in several disciplines, in the Social Sciences Division, or the Law, Divinity, or Business schools because their research demands work in many areas.
 You can use your seven electives in MAPH to roam or to concentrate as suits.
 Please see our Requirements page for more details.

 How much guidance do MAPH students get?

 Each student is assigned an Autumn quarter advisor—a faculty member—who offers initial suggestions and guidance about courses, about faculty you might want to work with, as well as any other concerns you might have.
 Throughout the year each MAPH student also works with a preceptor, an advanced doctoral student, who gives advice on course selection and planning your year, among other things.
 The preceptors know graduate study in the Humanities Division from the inside, and are often the best sources of information about particular professors and classes, and can offer help with questions about career planning and doctoral study.
-The MAPH Director, Co-Director, Associate Director, Program Coordinator, Writing Advisor, and Mentors are also available for consultation.
-And MAPH has a close relationship with Chicago’s Career Advising and Planning Services, where we have a counselor who works specifically with MAPH and other Humanities graduate students.
+The MAPH Directors, Associate Director, Program Coordinator, Writing Advisor, and Mentors are also available for consultation.
+MAPH also maintains close relationships with Graduate Student Affairs, where there are a number of counselors dedicated to working with Humanities graduate students on career preparation.